jaeylondon11/jaeylondon11/README.md

 - 👋 Hi, I’m Justin
-- 👀 An Experienced Business analyst
+- 👀 An Experienced Business analyst & Scrum Master
 -  I’m currently Aiming to be a Project Manager.